 The majority of interviews conducted for the Archives of American Art’s Oral History Program are transcribed.
 Transcripts have been edited by the interviewee, interviewer, and Archives staff for clarity and accuracy.
 The edited transcript is the final, approved product of the interview.

 Requesters should refer to www.aaa.si.edu/collections/interviews to identify the interview, interviewee, date, and availability of a transcript and sound recording(s).
 The transcript may be online, or may be made available at the Washington, D.C. or New York City research centers, or through interlibrary loan.
 Some interviews may have restrictions on use.

 In cases where the oral histories or other recordings have not been transcribed, permission to listen to and/or duplicate the recording, and the procedures for doing so, will be determined on a case by case basis.

-- The requestor must identify the excerpts by reviewing the transcript and submitting page number(s) and paragraph(s) to the Registrar via e-mail at CaryS@si.edu.
+Requests for audio recordings must be submitted through the Archives’ request system at https://aeon.aaa.si.edu.
+If excerpts are being requested, the requestor must identify the excerpts by reviewing the transcript and submitting page number(s)(when available) and/or paragraph(s).
 Request is for one time, specified use only.

 The requestor must sign a reproduction agreement for the Archives indicating that he or she understands the terms of the reproduction and use, including proper credit lines.
-All requested excerpts will be included in a list as an addendum the reproduction agreement.
+All requested excerpts will be included in a list as an addendum to the reproduction agreement.